uwfcamp/Project2/Project2/readme.txt

   1.  server: Begin the server side by executing the command "./server" in the directory the server executable is located in.

-  2.  client: Begin the client side by executing the command "./client" in the directory the client executable is located in.
+  2.  client: Before execution make sure your client is in a different directory than the server is in.Begin the client side by executing the command "./client" in the directory the client executable is located in.

 III.
 USER INPUT